-Courts routinely uphold the use of trickery and deceit during the questioning of adult suspects who are not mentally impaired.
+Courts routinely uphold the use of trickery and deceit during [the clarification process] of adult suspects who are not mentally impaired.
 Within the area of trickery and deceit, clearly the most persuasive of these tactics is introducing fictitious evidence which implicates the suspect in the crime.
-As we state in Chapter 15 of Criminal Interrogation and Confessions, this technique should be avoided when [questioning] a youthful suspect with low social maturity or a suspect with diminished mental capacity.
+As we state in Chapter 15, this technique should be avoided when [questioning] a youthful suspect with low social maturity or a suspect with diminished mental capacity.
 These suspects may not have the fortitude or confidence to challenge such evidence and, depending on the nature of the crime, may become confused as to their own possible involvement if the police tell them evidence clearly indicates they committed the crime.
 Factors such as the adolescent's level of social responsibility and general maturity should be considered before fictitious evidence is introduced.